ralphje/destructify/docs/structure.rst

 The following options are available:

-.. attribute:: StructureOptions.object_name

-   The name of the structure's definition class.
-Defaults to the name of your class.

 .. attribute:: StructureOptions.structure_name

    The name of the structure.
-Defaults to the lowercased name of your class.
+Defaults to the class name of the structure.

 .. attribute:: StructureOptions.byte_order